jxjo/AirfoilEditor/README.md

 In 'Optimization Mode', the **AirfoilEditor** serves as a wrapper for [Xoptfoil2](https://github.com/jxjo/Xoptfoil2).

-Xoptfoil2 is a particle swarm based airfoil optimizer which supports different 'shaping methods' to modify the airfoil during optimization:
+Xoptfoil2 is a particle-swarm-based airfoil optimizer that supports different 'shaping methods' to modify the airfoil during optimization:

 *	Bezier curves defining the shape
 *	Hicks-Henne shape functions